luminus-framework/luminus/resources/md/repl.md

 able to connect your editor to it on `localhost:7001`.
 Note that the nREPL will also be available in production and can be used to inspect the application the same way you would in development.

-Please see the [deplyment section](/docs/deployment.md#enabling_nrepl) for the instructions on enabling the nREPL for production.
+Please see the [deployment section](/docs/deployment.md#enabling_nrepl) for the instructions on enabling the nREPL for production.